Jagged Edge (American group): 1997–2000: A Jagged Era and J.E. Heartbreak

 Jagged Edge began their mainstream recording career with the single "The Way That You Talk".
 They followed this in 1997 with the album, A Jagged Era which went gold, featuring the singles "I Gotta Be" and "The Way That You Talk".
-"I Gotta Be" which was written by the twins, reached number 11 on the R&B charts and number 23 on the Hot 100.
+"I Gotta Be", which was written by the twins, reached number 11 on the R&B charts and number 23 on the Hot 100.

 Following up on their debut album, Jagged Edge released J.E.
-Heartbreak in 1999.
+Heartbreak in 2000.
 The album was the group's breakthrough album with several popular singles.
 The album went double platinum and had the hit single "Let's Get Married" which topped the R&B charts and reached number 11 on the Hot 100.
-The album's second single, "He Can't Love U" (released September 28, 1999) had similar success, reaching number 3 on the R&B charts and number 15 on the Hot 100.
+The album's second single, "He Can't Love U" had similar success, reaching number 3 on the R&B charts and number 15 on the Hot 100.
 It also featured the track "Promise", which reached number 1 on the R&B charts and number 9 on the Hot 100.